-Amedeo Services (UK) Limited has been appointed by the Group, pursuant to the Liaison Services Agreement, to, when requested by the Board, participate in Board meetings, assist in the review of all asset management matters and provide advice in all asset management related matters.
+Amedeo Services (UK) Limited has been appointed by the Group, pursuant to the Liaison Services Agreement, to: (i) coordinate the provision of services by Amedeo Management Limited to the Group under the Asset Management Agreement and the Agency Agreement, as relevant; and (ii) facilitate communication between the Group and Amedeo.
 Amedeo Services (UK) Limited is authorised by the Financial Conduct Authority and is part of the Amedeo group of companies.